STARS Aviation Canada Inc.

 These Medical Control Guidelines are deliberately drafted in flexible form.
 No attempt will be made to dictate or confine emergency treatment or to remove the element of field judgment necessary in each specific emergency circumstance.

-These Medical Control Guidelines carry the authority of STARS’
+These Medical Control Guidelines carry the

 This Medical Control Guidelines Manual will be continually reviewed, edited and updated as deemed necessary by the Medical Director.